eduardszoecs/qetxrbook/rintro/rstudio.md

 + **The Help/Packages/Plot/Files pane:** Here are plots that you produce shown.
 Moreover, you can search within the help or browse through packages.

+### Keys

+One of the most powerful keys in RStudio is `TAB`.
+Try to hit the `TAB` key in many different situations.

+RStudio will either

+* auto-complete the word your spelling (looking up the objects that are currently availabe to R).
+* show you a list of possible objects.
+* show a shortcut of the help with possible arguments of a function.